billyseven.net

 And if the weren't enough there was a top for the machine as well!
 This photo came from a eBay auction of timsattictoys.

 Although to date there is no supporting evidence there were ever any Disney machines in Disneyland they were apparently at the worlds fair in 1964 too.
-This photo and a whole discussion on them can be found at http://www.worldsfaircommunity.org/index.php?showtopic=5480 In fact they've discussed them a number of times because of the Sinclair Dinoland Mold-A-Rama's just use their search
+The following photo and a whole discussion on them can be found at http://www.worldsfaircommunity.org/index.php?showtopic=5480 In fact they've discussed them a number of times because of the Sinclair Dinoland Mold-A-Rama's.
+Give their site search a try!

 .